 -The eldest of their children was my great grandfather, John Henry Temm (1853-1936), born John Henry Brown.

--Elizabeth Bell Temm (born Elizabeth Bell Brown) (1856-1884) worked as a housekeeper at her uncle Robert Browning's seamen boarding house on 103 Fore Street.
-Around 1880, she married a farmer by the name of Thomas M. Smart, and lived near the Temm Homestead.
-They had three children (Thomas Franklin Smart, aka "Frank" and two others).
+-Elizabeth "Lizzie" Bell Temm (born Elizabeth Bell Brown) (1856-1884) worked as a housekeeper at her uncle Robert Browning's seamen boarding house on 103 Fore Street.
+Around 1880, she married a farmer by the name of Thomas M. Smart, and lived near the Temm Homestead in Scarboro.
+They had three children (Thomas Franklin Smart, aka "Frank", Isabella and Willard).
 She died one day after her 27th birthday, in Scarborough, giving birth to their third child.
-The three kids were given over to John Henry to be raised by him, according to Sarah's will.
-Frank ended up being raised by Elizabeth's sister, Sadie.
-It appears that Frank married a Georgia Harding in 1905 and moved to Winthrop, where he died in 1906.
-I can't seem to locate any information about his other two siblings.
-It states on Elizabeth's death record that she is buried in Forest City Cemetery.
+The three kids were given over to John Henry to be raised by him, according to Sarah's Will.
+Frank ended up being raised by Lizzie's sister, Sadie Temm-Edwards.
+It appears that Frank married a Georgia Harding in 1905 and moved to Winthrop, where he died in 1906, with no children.
+As for the other two kids, Isabella married a Gardner Edwards (who may have relation to Lizzie's brother-in-law Dennis), and lived in New Gloucester, they had one child, Archie (who had no kids), and Elizabeth's youngest child Willard married a woman named Mamie Hadley, and had five children.
+When Mamie and one of their children died tragically in a fire, Willard abandoned his kids and remarried to a much younger woman, leaving his kids to be raised by Isabella.
+Willard has several living descendants (who would be the only living descendants of Lizzie Temm).
+It states on Lizzie's death record that she is buried in Forest City Cemetery.
 They have no record for her, but according to them their records are spotty before 1915 anyhow.
 It's likely that she's buried in the lot started by her uncle Robert Brownrig.

 -Sarah Jane ("Sadie") Temm (born Sarah Jane Brown) (1858-1935) married Dennis Edwards in Salem, Massachusetts, but settled in Freeport, Maine.
 They had three children who survived to adulthood (Pearl, Dana & Pauline).
 Dennis was killed in the summer of 1898 by a train while riding his horse in Freeport.
 I'm in touch with one of Pearl's descendants, and have learned quite a bit about this family.
 Sadie later married a John Brett, and had no further children.
 On Sadie's 2nd marriage record in 1903, it stated that Sadie's father William Temm (Marcus) was born in Portland, and that Sarah Jane Brownrigg was born in Machias.
 I wonder if Marcus' need to lay low made everyone say he was from Maine, even 35 years after his death.
 Also, Sarah Jane's parents had moved to Machias, Maine at one point, so it's likely that Sadie believed Sarah Jane was born in Machias.

--Catherine Mary Temm (1865-after 1896) went by the name Kate Temm for her Scarborough high school yearbook.
-She was born just after the Temms' move to Scarborough, and reversion to their correct surname "Temm".
+-Catherine Mary Temm (1865-after 1905) went by the name Kate Temm, and never married.
+She was born just after the Temms' move to Scarborough, and their reversion from Brown to their correct surname "Temm".
 Aunt Isabelle stated that she remembers stories about her living in Woodfords area of Portland and working as a waitress.
 This sent me looking through the Portland directories, where I found "Katie Timm" living at 112 India Street, and working as a waitress, for the year 1896.
 She shows up in the 1900 Census as a waitress and lived at 54 Free Street, in the boarding house of Dennis Kilday.
 On this census, she declares her parents to be both from Maine (just like her sister's death record had stated).
+On the 1905 City Directory, she's working as a waitress at 10 Moulton Street (John L. Gibbs Restaurant), and roomed at 54 Center Street (just a few blocks away - house is now a parking lot next to Staples School).
+Her name vanishes from City Directories after 1905.
 No further records found.

 Their move to Scarborough was fortuitous, since it was two years prior to the Great Fire of Portland in 1866, although the fire spared Robert Browning's houses.